Last updated: 11th January 2019

-- If you live in the UK, Barclaycard offer an IHG branded credit card which also gives Platinum status for as long as you hold the card.
+- If you live in the UK, Creation offer a basic and premium IHG-branded credit card which also gives Platinum status for as long as you hold the card.
 There is a £99 annual fee, and the Platinum status is not a published benefit, so be prepared if they one day rescind this!

 There isn't a lifetime status on IHG Rewards club unfortunately.

 The base rate is 10 points per USD on your room rate, so your billing currency is something other than USD will need to do a currency conversion.
 Gold members earn a 10% bonus, and Platinum members earn 50% bonus and Spire members earn 100% on top of the base rate.